NSolarR/fizzbuzz-problem/README.md

 ## Post project thoughts
     Was just as simple as I thought.
 Not really much to add here as i didn't have any trouble.
-    In the future i definetely need to learn more on how to have js affect the html elements on screen to make stuff look prettier though.
+    In the future i definitely need to learn more on how to have js affect the html elements on screen to make stuff look prettier though.
 Right now the interface is awful but it serves its purpose to simply run the fizzbuzz function.